telerik/ajax-docs/controls/editor/appearance-and-styling/create-a-custom-skin.md

 	Make sure the path to the files is correct, otherwise the skin will not apply.

-1. Telerik's Editor is a complex control and makes use of other controls from the Telerik® UI for ASP.NET Ajax suite (e.g. RadWindow, RadFormDecorator, RadTabStrip, RadGrid, RadToolBar, RadFileExplorer), please, review the following two articles, and the relevant help topics about skinning these controls:
+1. Telerik's Editor is a complex control and makes use of other controls from the Telerik® UI for ASP.NET AJAX suite (e.g. RadWindow, RadFormDecorator, RadTabStrip, RadGrid, RadToolBar, RadFileExplorer), please, review the following two articles, and the relevant help topics about skinning these controls:

 	* If the built-in dialogs of the **RadEditor** are going to be used in your application, you need to create a custom dialog CSS file that imports the files needed for the additionally used controls in ASCX files.
 You can find more information about this in the [DialogsCssFile Property]({%slug editor/appearance-and-styling/dialogscssfile-property%}) article.